You want smart political talk without the meltdowns?

 There's no corroboration.

-Really 20 years in the pulpit in the pews of of the pulpit of GD America and Pastor Reverend Wright hating America, but he didn't know, and starting his political career in the home of an unrepentant terrorist.
+And I said in 08 repeatedly, because the media never covered Barack Obama's radical and extremist background with Acorn and being a disciple of Alinsky and Frank Marshall Davis, really 20 years in the pulpit, in the pews of the pulpit of GD America and Pastor Reverend Wright hating America, but he didn't know, and starting his political career in the home of an unrepentant terrorist.

 He only got asked about that one time.

-Uh you know, there's that old expression, where do you go to get your reputation back?
+You know, there's that old expression: where do you go to get your reputation back?

-Uh you go to Donald Trump, who then has a press conference in front of the entire world who was watching it, and he turns around and he tells CNN, who did a disgraceful thing, not just to Mr. Trump, but to me as well, that they owe all of us an apology.
+You go to Donald Trump, who then has a press conference in front of the entire world who's watching it, and he turns around and he tells CNN, who did a disgraceful thing, not just to Mr. Trump, but to me as well, that they owe all of us an apology.

 They owe the American people an apology.